 - glue bond class

-- durability of the ply (available with Q-Mark)
+- durability of the plies

 - presence of sapwood

 - protective treatments.

 Glue bond

 To ensure an adequate glue bond it is sufficient to specify the appropriate plywood class from BS EN 636.
 The method used to assess glue bond quality is similar to the older weather proof and boil (WBP) test that is still commonly referred to in the construction industry, although this term is no longer used in the current British (European) Standard.